 One exceptional AIUSA student activist will receive the Ladis Kristof Memorial Fellowship for their outstanding efforts efforts on behalf of human rights, and will be awarded a ten-week residency with the Organizing and Activism Unit.
 The Fellow will work closely to develop a project around a priority campaign and help strengthen member communications at the regional and national level.
 The Fellowship will promote a deeper understanding of human rights work, strengthen the Fellow’s advocacy skills, and further prepare them to be an effective life-long activist.
 The Kristof Fellow will work out of the Oakland, CA or Boston, MA office.

 The Fellow will join dynamic, in-progress efforts on all priority bodies of work, building knowledge of domestic and international human rights issues and learning the channels and practices by which Amnesty International delivers much-needed public and governmental scrutiny to end suffering and violations of human rights.
-The Fellow will also be provided travel to AIUSA’s 2018 Annual General Meeting in Washington, DC, where AIUSA will announce the awardee and the Fellow will be formally honored in Ladis Kristof’s name.
+The Fellow will also be provided travel to AIUSA’s 2019 Annual General Meeting in Chicago, IL, where AIUSA will announce the awardee and the Fellow will be formally honored in Ladis Kristof’s name.

 Support this work by making a donation to the Ladis Kristof Memorial Fellowship.